mautic/user-documentation/docs/configuration/shortener.rst

     composer require webmecanik/mautic-bitly-bundle

-2. Obtain an access key from https://app.bitly.com/settings/api and set up/enable the Bitly plugin.
+2. Obtain an access key from :xref:`Bitly API settings` and set up/enable the Bitly plugin.

 3. Navigate to Configuration > System Settings > Shortener Service and designate Bitly as the default shortener service.